Start Printed Page 41627

 Press inquiries: Contact Mr. Frank Meilinger, Director, OSHA Office of Communications, U.S. Department of Labor, telephone: (202) 693-1999; email: firstname.lastname@example.org.

-General and technical information: Contact Mr. Kevin Robinson, Director, OSHA Office of Technical Programs and Coordination Activities, Directorate of Technical Support and Emergency Management, U.S. Department of Labor, telephone: (202) 693-2110 or email: email@example.com.
+General and technical information: Contact Ms. Mikki Holmes, Acting Director, OSHA Office of Federal Agency Programs, Directorate of Enforcement Programs, U.S. Department of Labor, telephone: (202) 693-2110; email: email@example.com.

 End Further Info